hack-technicolor/hack-technicolor/docs/Recovery.md

 If at some point you can no longer connect to the Gateway or you want to make a fresh install, it may be useful to perform a reset to factory defaults.

-Note: A reset to factory default settings deletes all configuration changes you made.
-After the reset a reconfiguration of your Gateway will be needed and wireless clients will also have to be re-associated.
+Note: *A reset to factory default settings deletes all configuration changes you made.
+After the reset a reconfiguration of your Gateway will be needed and wireless clients will also have to be re-associated.*

 Choose between:
-- Resetting the Gateway via the web interface
+1. Resetting the Gateway via the web interface
-- Reset the Gateway via the Reset button
+2. Reset the Gateway via the Reset button

-Resetting the Gateway via the web interface:
+#### Resetting the Gateway via the web interface:

-1) Browse to the Gateway web interface.
+1. Browse to the Gateway web interface.
-2) Click Gateway.
+2. Click Gateway.
 The Gateway page appears.
-3) Click Reset.
+3. Click Reset.
-4) The Gateway restores the factory default configuration and restarts.
+4. The Gateway restores the factory default configuration and restarts.

-Reset the Gateway via the Reset button:
+#### Reset the Gateway via the Reset button:
-1) Make sure the Gateway is turned on.
+1. Make sure the Gateway is turned on.
-2) Push the Reset button for at least 7 seconds and then release it.
+2. Push the Reset button for at least 7 seconds and then release it.
-3) The Gateway restarts.
+3. The Gateway will restart.

-Note: The physical reset button of the gateway may have been disabled.
-In this case, a hardware reset to defaults is not possible.
+Note: *The physical reset button of the gateway may have been disabled.
+In this case, a hardware reset to defaults is not possible.*

-Restore your settings:
+#### Restore your settings.

 If you previously backed up your configuration, you can now restore this configuration to your Gateway.

 #################################################################################################################################################################################################

 ## 2. TFTP Recovery

-After soft bricking both my TG789 and TG800 modems and finally getting them working again, this guide should help others who are in the same situation.
-It may also work for other models such as the TG799 but is untested on other models.
+After soft bricking both my TG789vac and TG800vac modems and finally getting them working again, this guide should help others who are in the same situation.

+It may also work for other models such as the TG799vac.

-<b> What you will need </b>
+**What you will need**

-1. TFTP or similar program
+1. TFTP64 or similar program

-2. .rbi firmware file for your device (I suggest using the one that was on there at time of bricking)
+2. RBI firmware file for your device (I suggest using the one that was on it at time of bricking)

-3. A static ip address assigned to your wired nic
+3. A static IP address assigned to your wired NIC

 4. A network cable